3.2. mango_wlan Kernel Module

 r5_1_git_version

-A read-only parameter that displays the git commit hash of the R5_1 firmware source code.
+A read-only parameter that displays the git revision identifier of the R5_1 firmware source code, if available.

 pl_build